justinj/communic8/README.md

 * The restriction that the length of a message must fit into a short is not as much of a problem as it sounds, messages that large would struggle to fit into PICO-8's available memory.
 * The fact that we use a single byte for the ID means we can have at most 256 messages in flight at one time.
 Since (currently) messages are all resolved synchronously, I don't see this being a problem
 * The arbitary number of 0's and the header byte are a necessary requirement since all messages come in 128-byte chunks.
 A short message must be padded to fit into the 128-byte space.
+* Messages are quite compact, which is beneficial since we only have 128 bytes per frame
+* Impossible to interpret a message without context/id/the type of RPC it is, so if something goes wrong it's very difficult to inspect the message to see its meaning

 1 byte at the beginning of the 128-byte space is reserved as a header to indicate